-Pay-TV subscribers.
-We include customers obtained through direct sales, independent third-party retailers and other independent third-party distribution relationships in our Pay-TV subscriber count.
-We also provide DISH branded pay-TV service to hotels, motels and other commercial accounts.
-For certain of these commercial accounts, we divide our total revenue for these commercial accounts by an amount approximately equal to the retail price of our Flex Pack programming package, and include the resulting number, which is substantially smaller than the actual number of commercial units served, in our Pay-TV subscriber count.
-All Sling branded pay-TV subscribers are included in our Pay-TV subscriber count.
-Sling branded pay-TV subscribers are reported net of disconnects in our gross new Pay-TV subscriber activations.
-For customers who subscribe to both our DISH branded pay-TV service and our Sling branded pay-TV subscriber.
+DISH TV subscribers.
+We include customers obtained through direct sales, independent third-party retailers and other independent third-party distribution relationships in our DISH TV subscriber count.
+We also provide DISH TV services to hotels, motels and other commercial accounts.
+For certain of these commercial accounts, we divide our total revenue for these commercial accounts by an amount approximately equal to the retail price of our Flex Pack programming package, and include the resulting number, which is substantially smaller than the actual number of commercial units served, in our DISH TV subscriber count.